gyng/Asshault/README.md

 Asshault is an in-browser action game started in 2013 to play around with [game feel](https://www.youtube.com/watch?v=AJdEqssNZ-U), or [juice](https://www.youtube.com/watch?v=Fy0aCDmgnxg).
 Juice, among other things, comprises effects such as camera shake, particles, and sounds.

-As such, the code is hacked together, and should really be refactored from the current prototypal inheritance into an entity-component system.
+This is a for-fun project!
+I get to do things I don't usually get to do: animations, sprites, sounds, game ideas and the like.
+As such, the code is *hacked together*, and should really be refactored from the current prototypal inheritance into an entity-component system.

 Some of the more interesting features and optimisation techniques I've used/experimented with here include: